Foreign Nationals

 By Milo

-Once you submit your loan application, it undergoes a series of steps:
+Once you submit your loan application, it undergoes a series of processing steps:

 - Ensuring funds for the transaction are in the bank account within 10 days of closing.